lucasjoliveau/doc/en/applications/finance/accounting/bank/bank_synchronization.md

 The process is not intended to work in real-time as third party providers synchronize your accounts at different intervals.
-To force the synchronization and fetch the statements, go to your Accounting Dashboard, and click on the Synchronize Now button.
+To force the synchronization and fetch the statements, go to your **Accounting Dashboard** , and click on the **Synchronize Now** button.
 You can also synchronize and fetch transactions through Accounting Dashboard ‣ Configuration ‣ Accounting: Online Synchronization.
-Some providers only allow one refresh per day, so it is possible that clicking on Synchronize Now does not get your latest transactions if you already performed such action earlier in the day.
+Some providers only allow one refresh per day, so it is possible that clicking on **Synchronize Now** does not get your latest transactions if you already performed such action earlier in the day.

-A transaction can be visible on your bank account but not be fetched if it has the status Pending.
-Only transactions with the Posted status will be retrieved.
+A transaction can be visible on your bank account but not be fetched if it has the status **Pending**.
+Only transactions with the **Posted** status will be retrieved.
 If the transaction is not **Posted** yet, you will have to wait until the status changes.